 The Occupational and Academic Skills for Independence & Success (OASIS) program for Adults with Disabilities at Saddleback College has an independent living and vocational curriculum that focuses on the needs of adults with disabilities in the South Orange County region.

+Saddleback College provides tuition-free OASIS classes that focuses on the needs of adults with disabilities in the South Orange County region.
 The objectives of the OASIS program are to help students advance their level of independence, participate actively in their local community, and transition to academic courses or career pathways, as desired.

-View the Spring 2025 OASIS Class Schedule
+View the Spring 2026 OASIS Class Schedule

-NOTE: Spring classes are held from January 13 through May 21, 2025.
+NOTE: Spring 2026 classes are held from January 12 to May 20, 2026.

 Getting Started